 validators- related to violations/validation of submitted form data (or API calls)

-When you create a new translation, please open another PR there as well.
+When you create a new translation, please open a Pull Request in this repository as well.

 Copy each translation from it’s english version

 target-language attributes in the file header, as example for the new file

 Adding a language variant